 Ariane, on her first shoot with the girls, for Cosmopolitan magazine: "It's the clothes and accessories that date this, but you can see the eyebrows have structure in the way they have now.
 The smokey eye, the blending - everything would work today".

 The post-punk 80s saw some strong make-up looks.
 Was there talk of pushing boundaries with the girls' make-up, and lots of planning beforehand?

-No, we were just briefed when we got in in there on how the girls wanted to look and it grew organically.
+No, we were just briefed when we got in there on how the girls wanted to look and it grew organically.
 With the make-up, it was always the classic thing.
 You’re evening out the skin, you’re getting rid of dark circles, you’re creating a sexy, smokey eye - that kind of thing.
 The make-up wasn't crazy, even though, at that time, it was crazier make-up.
-Mel & Kim wanted something much more classic and they wanted to look beautiful rather than 'different'.
-The only place where they had something a little quirky and fun, and a little bit different, was with the brilliant job Kathleen did with the hair, and it was beautiful.
-Nowadays, even when I do London Fashion Week to do the catwalk shows, we have meetings to put the looks together beforehand, but in the 80s and 90s, we never did that.
+The girls wanted something much more classic and they wanted to look beautiful rather than 'different'.
+The only place where they had something a little quirky and fun, and a little bit different, was with the brilliant job Kathleen did with the hair.
+It was beautiful.
+Nowadays, even when I do the catwalk shows at London Fashion Week, we have meetings to put the looks together beforehand.
+But, in the 80s and 90s, we never did that.
 We just arrived (laughs).